microsoft/sqlworkshops/sql2019lab/README.md

 When you complete this course, you will be able to:

-- Understand and use **Intelligent Performance** features to boost query performance with application changes
+- Understand and use **Intelligent Performance** features to boost query performance with no application changes
 - Understand and use **Data Classification and Auditing** to meet the needs of compliance and regulation standards.
 - Understand and use **Accelerated Database Recovery** to increase database availability.
 - Understand and use **Polybase** to connect and query other data sources with no data movement.